ro6ley/PromoMojo/README.md

   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-## Active Promocodes
-To fetch all active promocodes navigate to http://localhost:4000/api/promocodes/active

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).